heisdanielade/heisdanielade/README.md

 ### Hi there, I'm Daniel 👋🏼

 Second-year CS & Econometrics student, enhancing skills in Java, Python, Data Analysis, and Back-end Web Development.
-Passionate about contributing to innovative software projects..
+Passionate about contributing to innovative software projects.

 Check out my [website](https://www.heisdanielade.xyz/) to learn more about me.